 - eBPF observe mode with 9 tracepoints

-- chainwatch enforce CLI command
+- enforcement-gate enforce CLI command

 What this enables: Agents can refuse unsafe upgrades deterministically.
 Agents can choose compatible versions.
 Agents can reason about tool evolution without reading diffs.
 History becomes part of the contract.